 With Asymmetric and Fast Handicap starting together; and Slow Handicap and Enterprises starting five minutes later.
 Dependant on weather between twenty and forty boats usually cross the Start Line.

-The Pigeon Trophy charity race up the Tamar river to Cargreen normally takes place in May or June (in 2013 on May 19th), and is competed for by both dinghies and yachts.
+The Pigeon Trophy charity race up the Tamar river to Cargreen normally takes place in May or June competed for by both dinghies and yachts.

 Members yachts have competed in both the Fastnet and the Round the Island races in recent years.

-For those people who are no longer actively sailing there are always opportunities to undertake line duties from being the race officer to merely sending flags up and down; and safety boats seems always to be in want of a crew.
-A word to the Rear Commodore Sail – Stephanie Newcomb – will have a volunteer gainfully employed in no time.
+For those people who are no longer actively sailing there are always opportunities to undertake line duties from being the race officer to merely sending flags up and down, and safety boats seems always to be in want of a crew.
+A word to the Rear Commodore Sail – Andy Thomas will have a volunteer gainfully employed in no time.